adamjen/sever-LLM-Agent/README.md

-# Sever: Production-Ready Probabilistic Programming Language
+# Sever: An AI-First, Probabilistic Programming Language

 **The First AI-Native Language for Real-World Probabilistic Computing**